brunomariz/it-support/static_ip_container.md

 ### Setup

+Run each of these commands on a separate terminal to create a docker network and the containers that will be used.

+Create a docker network with a user defined subnet

 ```shell
 docker network create --subnet=172.18.0.0/16 my-net
 ```

+Create ubuntu containers connected to that network, and define their ip addresses

 ```shell
 docker run -it --rm --name admin --net my-net --ip 172.18.0.100 ubuntu bash